himan-shu/cryptography/README.md

 # cryptography

-It contains implementation of various cryptographic algorithmns.
+It contains implementation of various cryptographic algorithmns in cpp.
 1. playfair-
  -It contains both encyrption and decryption algorithm
  -INPUT: key, plaintext